zeek/try-zeek/manager/static/examples/basics/bro-types/readme.markdown

-title: Bro Datatypes
+title: Zeek Datatypes
 pcaps:

-Bro Datatypes
+Zeek Datatypes
 ===================

-As a network monitoring system Bro has its focus on networks and includes some data types specifically helpful when working with networks.
+As a network monitoring system Zeek has its focus on networks and includes some data types specifically helpful when working with networks.

 * `time` - an absolute point in time.
-The built-in function `network_time` returns Bro's notion of *now* (which is derived from the packets it analyzes).
+The built-in function `network_time` returns Zeek's notion of *now* (which is derived from the packets it analyzes).
 The only way to create an arbitrary time value is via the `double_to_time(d)`, with `d` being a variable of type `double` representing seconds since the